 Will usually report to a systems manager or head of IT and their key role will usually be analytics/MI within the system and usually have a wealth of reporting knowledge.
 Their role is to maintain the system and analyse data to use the system to its greatest capability.
 From experience, finding a combination of analytics experience and specific systems and reporting tool experience can prove difficult.
 Usually, someone who has worked as a systems admin but has taken a shine towards data analytics falls into these positions.
 Some companies (usually smaller) have a combination of a systems administrator and analyst wrapped into one but again this makes them increasingly hard to search for.
 Also, 27% of the market voted these were the hardest skillsets to find.

 HRIS (Systems) Trainer

 Will usually report to a systems manager, head of IT or Project Manager.
 These trainers are generally employed on more of a contract basis to work at a particular stage of the project.
-Where the system is implemented or parallel runs are taking place, this consultant will teach the user the benefits and all-round usage of their new system.
+Where the system is implemented or parallel runs are taking place, this consultant will teach the user the benefits and all-around usage of their new system.
 They play a vital role in the success of the implementation.
 Usually up until now, users like their old system and don’t want to change.
-It’s ultimately up to these consultants to get the buy in from users which we all know leads to a successful implementation.
-From the recent Poll, 12% of people voted that these were the hardest skills to find within the market place at the moment.
+It’s ultimately up to these consultants to get the buy-in from users which we all know leads to a successful implementation.
+From a recent Poll, 12% of people voted that these were the hardest skills to find within the marketplace at the moment.

 We are the experts in iTrent recruitment so get in touch if you are looking for any of the following roles for your next iTrent implementation: iTrent Consultant, iTrent Contractor, HRIS Consultant, HRIS Contractor.